nirvanaitsolutions/swapsteem/README.md

 # How to contribute
 - fork and Clone the repo
+- Pick an task from the project board and get it assigned to yourself.
 - Implement features or bug fixes in a feature branch
 - Create a PR